-- 30ml of spirits or
+- 30ml of spirits (about 1 shot glass) or

+If you have sub-obtimally controlled diabetes, try to abstain from alcohol.
 It is important to note that alcohol consumption can increase your risk of hypoglycaemia (low blood glucose levels).
 This is dangerous particularly when coupled with some diabetes medications.
 Consult your doctor or dietitian before consuming alcohol.

-See previous page to learn
+See previous page to find out

 See next page for information on

 controlling blood glucose with exercise.